-Joins and subqueries are both be used to query data from different tables and may even share the same query plan, but there are many differences between them.
+Use both Joins and subqueries to query data from different tables.
+Though they may even share the same query plan, are many differences between them.
 Knowing the differences and when to use either a join or subquery to search data from one or more tables is key to mastering SQL.

 All the examples for this lesson are based on Microsoft SQL Server Management Studio and the AdventureWorks2012 database.
-You can get started using these free tools using my Guide Getting Started Using SQL Server.
+Get started using these free tools with my Guide Getting Started Using SQL Server.

 Joins versus Subqueries

-Joins and subqueries are both used to combine data from different tables into a single result.
+Joins and subqueries both combine data into a single result using either .
 They share many similarities and differences.

-Subqueries can be used to return either a scalar (single) value or a row set; whereas, joins are used to return rows.
+Once difference to notice is Subqueries return either scalar (single) values or a row set; whereas, joins return rows.

 A common use for a subquery may be to calculate a summary value for use in a query.
 For instance we can use a subquery to help us obtain all products have a greater than average product price.